ArnabBanik-repo/VTOP-File-Renamer/README.md

 ## Installation
 ### Windows
-Donwload the renamer.exe file from releases or /dist folder
+Download the renamer.exe file from releases or dist folder
 ### Linux
-Donwload the renamer file from releases or /dist folder
+Download the renamer file from releases or dist folder
+### MAC
+Download the renamer.py file, and run ```python renamer.py``` in your terminal

 **Note: Keep the file when prompted as dangerous, it's a false positive from Windows Defender**